C-Seto/C-Seto/README.md

 - 💬 Ask me about
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I've done an exchange term in Korea
+- ⚡ Fun fact: I've done an exchange term in South Korea
--->